sofiabroome/painface-recognition/README.md

 However, the code can and has previously been used on the human pain video dataset UNBC-McMaster shoulder pain expression archive database, which is publicly available and described [here](https://ieeexplore.ieee.org/document/5771462).
 Keep in mind that the total duration of the UNBC dataset is only 33 minutes assuming 25fps, and that pre-training on another dataset might be necessary in order to learn pain patterns with longer temporal extent for this one.
 Also, the pain behaviors of humans are arguably easier to catch in single frames since humans are more expressive than animals (more facial muscles, for instance), meaning that a two-stream recurrent network such as the one presented in this paper might not be the most efficient way to train on UNBC.
 I personally did not achieve competitive results on that one using the C-LSTM-2, but it was a few years back.
 If I would run on it today I would make sure to augment the minor pain class, to reduce the class imbalance, for instance, which might help.
 For this, it can perhaps be useful to look at the video buffer builder & resampler `get_sequences_from_frame_df(self, df)` inside `data_handler.py` on the master branch (not on the CVPR19 branch).
 (This paragraph was updated in Dec 2020)

-To train and test the a model on your own data, no matter the species or affective state of interest, the below data format should be adopted.
+To train and test the model on your own data, no matter the species or affective state of interest, the below data format should be adopted.

 ### Data format

 This repository reads videos via extracted frames.
 See scripts for this purpose under `data_scripts`.
-A data folder, such as for example `data/jpg_128_128_2fps/`, (let's refer to this folder by X) should be organized as follows:
+A data folder, such as for example `data/jpg_128_128_2fps/` (let's refer to this folder by X), should be organized as follows:

 X contains one subfolder per subject in the dataset (and once you have run, also their belonging `.csv`-files), like so: